 The Network topology is defined by two types — physical topology and the logical topology.
-While physical topology talks more about the geometry and physical placement of the tools on the same hand, logical topology is more about the way data communication or signalling happens among the devices.
+While physical topology talks more about the geometry and physical placement of the tools on the same hand, logical topology is more about the way data communication or signaling happens among the devices.

 The Network topology is the arrangement of the various networking elements like network links, computers, switches, nodes, Wi-Fi access points, laptops and other network devices in a computer network.

-What is a Physical topology?
+What is Physical topology?

-A Physical topology defines how all the network devices are connected physically in a computer network.
+Physical topology defines how all the network devices are connected physically in a computer network.
 It mostly defines the physical connections among the devices.

 What is a Logical topology?